shmiko/shmiko.github.io/_posts/2016-05-19-googlytics.md

 Another way to add the Analytics tracking code to a site is by using a tag management tool, such as Google Tag Manager.

 ### 4.2 Understanding your account
-Understand the hierarchy of a Google Analytics account and the meaning of the terms “Account," “Property” and “View”
+ - Understand the hierarchy of a Google Analytics account and the meaning of the terms “Account," “Property” and “View”.
-Practice creating new properties and new views
+ - Practice creating new properties and new views.
-Recognize how account structure affects which data can be viewed together in Google Analytics
+ - Recognize how account structure affects which data can be viewed together in Google Analytics.

 An Analytics account is simply a logical way for a business to group data from all of its digital assets together.
 There are also certain configuration settings that you apply to your entire account, like managing the users who have access.